salmanmahmood199/MaintenanceTrackerSuite/replit.md

 - July 7, 2025.
 Added embedded progress tracker component to ticket details modal as dedicated Progress tab
 - July 7, 2025.
 Created visual journey tracker with progress circles, completion stages, and delivery-style tracking interface
 - July 7, 2025.
 Enhanced ticket modal with 4-tab layout: Details, Comments, Progress, Work Orders for comprehensive ticket management
+- July 7, 2025.
+Improved progress tracker to show all workflow steps upfront in grey, with completed steps highlighted in green/blue and current steps pulsing
+- July 7, 2025.
+Users can now see the complete workflow journey at a glance, with clear visual indicators of progress and what's coming next
 ```

 ## User Preferences